nodemailer/mailparser/README.md

     var mailparser = new MailParser();

-MailParser object is a writable Stream - you can pipe directly files etc. to it or you can send new chunks with `mailparser.write`
+MailParser object is a writable Stream - you can pipe directly files to it or you can send chunks with `mailparser.write`

-When the parsing ends an 'end' event is emitted which has an object with parsed e-mail.
+When the parsing ends an 'end' event is emitted which has an object parameter with parsed e-mail structure.

     mailparser.on("end", function(mail){
         mail; // object structure for parsed e-mail